96% Trucking Factoring Advance Rate

 If the business has a start-up plan, is in compliance with government regulations, has a decent fleet, good insurance, and a method for finding customers – congratulations!
 Starting a new business is a big undertaking, filled with surprises and lessons along the way.
 However, entrepreneurs in the trucking industry soon realize that the work is never over.
-Start early in the business’ life to form a plan for growth and expansion.
+Start early in the business life to form a plan for growth and expansion.

 Growth for trucking companies usually means hiring new drivers.
 The American Trucking Association report that turnover rates for drivers are extremely high.
 In 2018, it was 78% for large-haul fleets and 77% for fleets with less than $30 million in revenue.
-The reasons are varied and a matter of debate, but, like all jobs, money, and expectations are at its heart.
+The reasons are varied and a matter of debate, but, like all jobs, money, and expectations are at their heart.

 To limit the turnover in the growing company, create an official onboarding procedure so that drivers understand the expectations.
 We recommend The Pre-Employment Screening Program to see any potential driver’s crash data reaching back five years, plus roadside inspections for three years.